-Applicants who attended school in the United States must hold a bachelor's degree or higher from a regionally accredited U.S. institution in order to be eligible for admission.
-Applicants are required to provide proof that a bachelor's or graduate degree was awarded before completion of their first semester of graduate studies at ASU.
+Applicants must have earned a bachelor's degree or higher from a regionally accredited institution in the U.S. or the equivalent of a U.S. bachelor's degree from an international institution that is officially recognized by that country.
+Applicants are required to have completed their bachelor's degree prior to the start of their graduate program, and provide proof to ASU that a bachelor's or graduate degree was awarded prior to the second semester of graduate studies at ASU.